mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 }

 ```
 Summary: setPanelBrightness(xx) value can be any number from 0 (display off) to MATRIX_WIDTH-1.
 So if you are chaining multiple 64x32 panels, then this value may actually be > 64 (or you will have a dim display).
+Changing the brightness will have a huge impact on power usage.

 ![It's better in real life](image.jpg)